A big Thank You to Derek Shulman and Kerry Minnear for answering the questions from the Universum Noll readers. Hope to hear from you soon!

 DEREK SHULMAN: It would certainly be a little presumptuous to believe that Gentle

-t's music had the same effect on mankind as Abraham Lincoln or Nelson Mandela.
+Giant's music had the same effect on mankind as Abraham Lincoln or Nelson Mandela.
 However, the fact that the music has lasted and is still appreciated

 makes US happy.
 I think the fact that the band played with a good element of integrity and if only one person understands this and lives his/her life with that in mind then the world is better off.